bendtherules/bendtherules.github.com/posts/variable-resolution-within-functions.md

 ## Function creation

 A function has 2 distinct phases - function creation and function call.
-Function is created when you define it (with hoisting) and that scope where it is created can be called as lexical scope or creation scope (IMO, lexical scope is a overused term, so we'll stick with c). can be created/defined in a scope (say, creation scope), stored and called later in a different scope (caller scope).
+Function is created when you define it (with hoisting) and that scope where it is created can be called as lexical scope or creation scope (lexical scope is an overused term, so we'll stick with creation scope).
+Now, this function can be stores in some variable and called later

+can be created/defined in a scope (say, creation scope), stored and called later in a different scope (caller scope).
  It sounds obvious, but it's easy to forget the difference.

 When a function `F` is being created, it stores the current scope (creation scope) in `F.[[Environment]]` internal property.